 Denevan (1967) did an analysis that weakened the argument that livestock grazing was essential for historic arroyo formation but that suggested that the effects of overgrazing or part of a complex set of factors promoting historic arroyo downcutting.
 During control by Mexico, the ranges of New Mexico were heavily stocked with sheep, possibly three million head in the 1820s.
 However, there was little or no production of arroyos.
 Additionally, modern production of arroyos occurred in some areas of New Mexico where there apparently was little or no grazing.
 Denevan concluded that for New Mexico the 19th century pattern was sequentially: (1) higher than average rainfall and high livestock numbers, with little or no arroyo production; (2) drought and low livestock numbers, with little or no production of arroyos; (3) high intensity rainfall, low livestock numbers, and little or no arroyo production; and (4) drought that was followed by several years of heavier than average summer storms, high livestock numbers, probably a weak and reduced vegetation cover, and intensive arroyo production.
-The overall pattern for New Mexico thus supported the importance of summer floods for arroyo production in facilitating arroyo production.
+The overall pattern for New Mexico thus supported the importance of summer floods for arroyo production but also gave some support to the possible importance of impoverished vegetation in facilitating arroyo production.